Nanasaki-Ai/Bangkok-Intersection/README.md

 <strong><a href="#figure2">Figure 2</a></strong> visualizes the features (snippets) of different preprocessing stages.

 <strong><a href="#table1">Table 1</a></strong> shows the different stages and their corresponding download links.

-It is recommended to download **trajectory-related** snippets for quick reproduction.

 <hr style="width:50%;text-align:center;margin-left:auto;margin-right:auto;">